 project = gcp-project-id

 To quickly confirm that cnspec has access to your GCP environment, run this check from your terminal:

 It asserts that your GCP project ID value is not

-[ok] to indicate that the test passed, and includes the actual value of the GCP project ID:
+[ok] to indicate that the test passed, and includes the actual value of the GCP project ID, similar to this:

 [ok] value: "luna-dev-262317"

 You've successfully used cnspec to run your first check on your GCP environment.
 Now you're ready to explore.